CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

     ![image](../media/14-10-lab10-49.png)

-1. Select **Review + Start replication** and then **Start replication**.
+1. Select **Review + Start replication**.

      ![image](../media/14-10-lab10-50.png)

+1. Then **Start replication**.

      ![image](../media/14-10-lab10-51.png)

-     >**Note:** Enabling replication will take a 15-20 minutes.
+     >**Note:** `Enabling replication will take a 15-20 minutes.
 Watch the notification messages in the upper right of the portal.
-While you wait, consider reviewing the self-paced training links at the end of this page.
+While you wait, consider reviewing the self-paced training links at the end of this page`.

 1. Once the replication is complete, search for and locate your Recovery Services Vault, **az104-10-rsv2**.
 You may need to **Refresh** the page.